TotalMiner/totalminer.github.io/cs/terrain_opt.md

 ## Help I'm Desperate

 If you are absolutely desperate to shave off a few more cycles, you can make some last ditch changes.
-These changes will depend on the very specific nature of your code and won't always be useful.
+These changes will depend on the very specific nature of your code and your data and won't always be applicable.

 Our `GenerateChunk()` method is performing several addition and subtraction operations with constant data that never changes.
 We can save cycles by caching the results of those operations.